yuri/ngcourse/handout/06-promises.md

 `p2` is now a promise regardless of what transformData() returned.
 Even if something fails.

-If the callback function returns a value, the promise returns to that value:
+If the callback function returns a value, the promise resolves to that value:

 ```javascript
   p2 = p1.then(function (results) {